levinsonalex/admin/pa1/pa1.md

 #### View Album: `/album`
 This page should display a thumbnail view of the pictures in the album ordered by the sequence number.
 The `albumid` is given via query parameter named `id`.
 For example: `GET /album?id=2` Clicking on the image should take you to `/pic?id=pictureid`.
 If no id parameter is provided, you should return a 404 Error Page.
+Each album page should also include a link to the edit view `/album/edit?id=id`.

 #### View Picture: `/pic`